UP Core Habits

 Six Habits of Heart and Mind

 What is the art and craft of effectively sharing important ideas?
 How do stories shape our lives?
 How can we engage with controversial ideas in ways that best approach truth and understanding?
-Habits of literacy, dialogue, and expression are those that allow students to convey and develop ideas in ways that are effective, efficient, and constructive in drawing upon accumulated knowledge and diverse perspectives.
+Habits of literacy & dialogue are those that allow students to convey and develop ideas in ways that are effective, efficient, and constructive in drawing upon accumulated knowledge and diverse perspectives.
 Courses addressing this habit help students to:

 • Express critical, analytical, or imaginative thoughts and ideas, particularly in writing.